yuelongzheng/JavaSudoku/README.md

 - Add a log file for converted Websudoku sudoku
 - Improve the GUI of the program
 - Make the program into an application
+- Be able to save sudokus
+- Be able to change the shortcut buttons